CU-ESIIL/Innovation-Summit-2024__6_Land-use-and-management-under-climate-change/docs/worksheets/worksheet_3.md

 Day 2 report-back questions are about the team *process*.
 We are interested in your team’s unique experience.
 Below are some prompts you might consider.
 You don't need to address all of them - choose which ones you want to present.
 Please limit your reflection to 2-3 mins.

 1. **What worked well for your team?**
-      - Using our different backgrounds to address each parts of our question. i.e. we had social scientists, statisticians (for analyses), ecologists, data scientists etc., breaking up action items
+      - Using our different backgrounds to address each parts of our question. i.e. we had social scientists, statisticians (for analyses), ecologists, data scientists etc., breaking up action items/delegating
       - Voting with the gradient system, point system, etc.
+      - whiteboard for visualization
 3. **What’s one thing you would change?**
 4. **Did your group ever have an “ah-ha” moment?
 What led up to that moment?**
      - Not yet!
 Individual ah-ha's were more centered on learning (github, R, learning about new data!)